karlkfi/kpt-config-sync/docs/git_namespaceselectors.md

 apply policies to all Namespaces in a subtree.
 However, some organizations require the flexibility to apply policies to just a subset of the Namespaces based on label selection.
-This _cross-cutting_ functionality can be used instead of, or as a compliment, to hierarchical policy evaluation.
+This _cross-cutting_ functionality can be used instead of, or as a complement, to hierarchical policy evaluation.

 Let's take a look at the foo-corp example again: